 Social Purpose Real Estate

-It is with great excitement that we announce the launch of our application cycle for our fourth nonprofit center in Palo Alto.
-The Sobrato Centers for Nonprofits are a cornerstone of our family’s philanthropy.
-We are proud to currently provide a home to 73 nonprofits through in-kind rent space and access to free community conference space across three sites.
+Earlier this year, we announced our fourth nonprofit center in Palo Alto, located on West Bayshore Road, right off Highway 101.
+The Sobrato Centers for Nonprofits are a cornerstone of our family’s philanthropy and with the opening of our Palo Alto nonprofit center, we are proud that we will provide a home to 85 nonprofits through in-kind rent space and access to free community conference space across four sites.

-With the opening of our fourth center, we are thrilled to have the opportunity to provide a new rent-free home to crucial partners.
-Beyond in-kind rent, we envision our nonprofit center to be a thriving and interconnected community hub, where our nonprofit tenants are able to leverage the power of co-location in the service of their missions.
+We are thrilled to have the opportunity to provide a new rent-free home to crucial partners.
+Beyond in-kind rent, each of our nonprofit centers is a thriving and interconnected community hub, where our nonprofit tenants are able to leverage the power of co-location in the service of their missions.

 Our model works to support the sustainability of an effective and collaborative nonprofit community in Silicon Valley.
 Our hope is that by providing in-kind, high-quality office space, we are able to provide our partners with stability in a volatile real estate market, enabling them to reinvest their rent savings in their organizations.